-Most cases of diarrhea (runny or watery bowel movements) are caused by gastrointestinal (GI) infections.
-Diarrhea usually is not a sign of a serious illness, but it can cause kids to lose fluids, salts, and minerals.
+Most cases of diarrhea (runny or watery bowel movements) are caused by a viral infection in the intestines (bowels).
+Diarrhea usually is not a sign of a serious illness, but it can make kids lose fluids, salts, and minerals.
 If your child has diarrhea, it's important to make sure fluids and nutrients are replaced.

 - loss of appetite

 - feeling tired

 Depending on the amount of fluid lost and the severity of diarrhea, your doctor will suggest that you:

 - continue your child's regular diet and give more liquids

 - offer additional breast milk or formula to infants

 - use an oral rehydration solution (ORS) to replace lost fluids

 Do not offer plain water to infants — it doesn't have enough sodium and other minerals.
 Avoid apple juice and other sweet drinks because they may make diarrhea worse.